apache/incubator-brooklyn/docs/website/community/how-to-contribute-docs.md

 ---
 layout: website-normal
-title: How to contribute documentation
+title: How to Contribute Documentation
 navgroup: community
 ---